-On Christmas day, the new sub-regional directors and FFWPU USA President Rev. Richard Buessing had the opportunity to sing Elvis Presley’s “Blue Christmas” for True Mother.
+On Christmas day, the new subregional directors and FFWPU USA President Rev. Richard Buessing had the opportunity to sing Elvis Presley’s “Blue Christmas” for True Mother.
 The American representatives were the last to perform for True Mother out of 10 groups, winning the Global Award for their Elvis rendition.
-True Mother was so overjoyed by their performance that Southwest Regional Director Rev. John Jackson was also given the MVP award and a personal gift from True Mother.
+True Mother was so overjoyed by their performance that Southwest Subregional Director Rev. John Jackson was also given the MVP award and a personal gift from True Mother.
 Below are reflections from the sub-regional directors on their Christmas with True Mother.

 “My relationship with True Parents is on a different level now.
 It really was a family experience.
 Preparing for the performance was a great experience for our team because of our trust in each other.
 True Mother was able to experience and feel that, regardless of how we rank against our competitors.
 True Mother is investing so much, we know that the time is very serious, and 2020 is just two years away.
 But she told us to be confident and not to have any fear.
 Coming from Mother, this really stuck with me.
-I want to have this attitude looking forward to the new year.” –Rev. David Rendel, Midwest Regional Director
+I want to have this attitude looking forward to the new year.” –Rev. David Rendel, Midwest Subregional Director